Tax Planning Guide: 2026

 Real Estate

 Pennsylvania does not conform to the federal primary residence exclusion (IRC Section 121), which allows federal filers to exclude up to $250,000 ($500,000 married filing jointly) of gain on the sale of a primary home.
-In Pennsylvania, that same gain is taxable in full at 3.07% unless the home was the seller's principal residence for the entire ownership period under PA's own rules.
+In Pennsylvania, that same gain is taxable in full at 3.07 percent unless the home was the seller's principal residence for the entire ownership period under PA's own rules.
 Investment property gains are fully taxable.

 03